quinetime/academic-paper-boilerplate/README.md

 ## WORKFLOW

 - Clone this directory with `git clone https://github.com/quinetime/academic-paper-boilerplate directory_name`
+- In `package.json`:
-- Rename project in package.json (spaces not allowed)
+    - Rename project (spaces not allowed)
-- Check that relative pathing for bibtex file is correct in package.json scripts
+    - Check that relative pathing for bibtex file is correct in scripts
+- *Optional:* remove `.gitignore` files from `processed` or `notes` directories if you would like their contents version controlled
 - Edit metadata in header.md
-- *Optional:* remove `.gitignore` files from `processed` or `notes` directories if you would like their contents version controlled
 - Write paper in four content files (content, footnotes, header, nocite)
 - `npm run pdf` or `npm run latex` or `npm run word` or `npm run pdf-font` (for a PDF with an arbitrary font)